 A Tragic End

 Unfortunately, this meteoric rise to world dominance would be cut short by three shots of a gun, wielded by an eccentric madman caught in a downward spiral of drug addiction and paranoid schizophrenia.
-On January 26, 1996 Olympic Champion wrestler David Leslie Schultz was murdered by John E. du Pont, an eccentric heir to the du Pont chemical fortune.
+On January 26, 1996 Gold Medalist wrestler David Leslie Schultz was murdered by John E. du Pont, an eccentric heir to the du Pont chemical fortune.
 America stayed pinned to their televisions as du Pont holed up in his sprawling white-pillared mansion and a three day police standoff played out in prime time.
 Less than a mile away a wife and two small children wept, struggling to comprehend new lives without a father.

 An entire community of wrestlers, throughout the world, were brought to their knees mourning the loss of a champion, a friend, and quite possibly the most influential individual in the history of their sport.

 Proudly keeping the Schultz legacy alive with our signature Sly Fox line